techandsoftware/teletext/README.md

 * `Unscii` - a blocky retro-computing font by Viznut.
 [Source](http://pelulamu.net/unscii/)
 * `native` - uses the native font specific to your operating system.
 The actual font used depends on your system.
 Sourced from [bootstrap 4's native font stack](https://getbootstrap.com/docs/4.1/content/reboot/#native-font-stack).

+For Bedstead and Unscii to work correctly, you need to put them in a `fonts` subdirectory relative to the page containing the teletext display div.

 Normal values include `serif`, `sans-serif`, `monospace` and specific font family names of the sort you'd use in a CSS stylesheet, which might be browser- or OS-specific.
 Your containing HTML page can supply its own font family (using Google Fonts, for example) and then refer to it here.
 Even though the teletext layout is grid-based, you can use a proportional font and the grid is maintained.

 When using the `arabic_g0` character set, the cursive Arabic characters are displayed but not in the right way, yet, as the characters aren't in the joined form.